Hessian-Free Distributed Bilevel Optimization via Penalization with Time-Scale Separation: Introduction

-Motivated by the interpretation of \( y^*(x) \in \mathcal{S}(x) \) as a potential constraint, pioneering works \cite{liu2022bome, kwon2023fully, yao2024constrained} use value functions (the inner-level function’s optimum value) to reformulate bilevel optimization as equivalent constrained problems (a.k.a., value function problem (VP)) by constraining the inner-level function's value to be less than or equal to the value function~\cite{ye2023difference}.
-By leveraging the value function to implicitly capture the derivative of the inner-level solution, these works bypass the need of Hessian estimations, achieving a rate of \( \mathcal{O}\left(\frac{1}{K^{2/3}}\right) \) with penalty methods for nonconvex-strongly-convex cases.
-However, these methods \cite{liu2022bome, kwon2023fully, ye2023difference, li2021augmented, yao2024constrained} are not directly applicable in distributed settings.
-In particular, in the distributed context, local value functions depend on a global inner-level solution, making its gradient estimation involve the implicit derivative of the global solution and Hessian estimation, which differs from those in centralized scenarios.
-Moreover, the lack of direct access to global information in sparse networks leads to consensus errors, degrading constraint satisfaction in the VP problem and potentially hindering convergence.
-These factors make solving the DBO problem in a Hessian-free manner with guaranteed convergence particularly challenging. \textbf{Summary of Contributions.} To address the above challenges, this work proposes a new computationally efficient distributed algorithm for solving DBO, while providing convergence guarantee and heterogeneity analysis.
-The main contributions of this work are summarized as follows: \begin{itemize} \item We propose a new penalty-based distributed optimization algorithm, termed \ALGNAME, which is Hessian-free and features a loopless structure, setting it apart from previous approaches \cite{yang2022decentralized, chen2023decentralized, niu2023loopless, dong2023single, niu2023distributed, kong2024decentralized, zhu2024sparkle}.
-In particular, leveraging an equivalent constrained formulation via the value function approach, we propose a distributed computation approach for the global value function, which allow us to avoid the estimation of the implicit derivative related to the local value functions, and a single-level approximation for the DBO problem with an adaptive penalty function.
-Different from \cite{liu2022bome, kwon2023fully, ye2023difference, li2021augmented, yao2024constrained, li2020distributed, chang2014distributed, towfic2014adaptive}, this function dynamically penalizes inequality and consensus constraints, scaled according to subproblem properties.
-Moreover, by prioritizing constraint satisfaction, the algorithm employs multiple-timescale updates to asymptotically solve each subproblem while maintaining a loopless structure.
+Motivated by the interpretation of \( y^*(x) \in \mathcal{S}(x) \) as a potential constraint, pioneering works \cite{liu2022bome, kwon2023fully, yao2024constrained} employ value functions (the optimum value of the inner-level objective, given the outer-level variable) to reformulate bilevel optimization as equivalent constrained problems (known as the value-function-based problem (VP)) by constraining the inner-level function's value to be less than or equal to the value function~\cite{ye2023difference}.
+By leveraging the value function to implicitly capture the derivative of the inner-level solution, these works bypass the need of Hessian estimation, achieving a convergence rate of \( \mathcal{O}\left(\frac{1}{K^{2/3}}\right) \) for nonconvex-strongly-convex cases.
+However, these methods \cite{liu2022bome, kwon2023fully, ye2023difference, yao2024constrained} are not directly applicable in distributed settings.
+In particular, in the distributed context, local value functions depend on a global inner-level solution, making their gradient estimation involve the implicit derivative of the global solution and Hessian estimation, which differs from those in centralized scenarios.
+Moreover, the absence of direct access to global information in sparse networks leads to consensus errors, degrading constraint satisfaction in the VP problem and potentially hindering convergence.
+These factors make solving the DBO problem in a Hessian-free manner with guaranteed convergence particularly challenging. \textbf{Summary of Contributions.} To tackle the above challenges, this work proposes a new computationally efficient distributed algorithm for the DBO problem, while providing a sublinear convergence guarantee in nonconvex–strongly-convex settings, along with a heterogeneity analysis.
+The main contributions are summarized as follows: \begin{itemize} \item We propose a new penalty-based distributed optimization algorithm, termed \ALGNAME, which is Hessian-free and features a loopless structure, setting it apart from previous approaches \cite{yang2022decentralized, chen2023decentralized, niu2023loopless, dong2023single, niu2023distributed, kong2024decentralized, zhu2024sparkle}.
+In particular, by introducing proper penalty terms, we propose a single-level approximation with minimax formulations for the DBO problem, without the need to estimate the implicit derivative of the inner-level solution in a distributed setting.
+Different from \cite{liu2022bome, kwon2023fully, ye2023difference, yao2024constrained, li2020distributed, chang2014distributed, towfic2014adaptive}, the penalty term enforces both the constraint induced by the inner-level subproblem as well as the consensus among the decision variables.
+Moreover, we employ multiple-timescale updates according to the subproblem's properties to ensure algorithm's convergence, while maintaining a loopless structure.